yoctoproject/poky/documentation/sdk-manual/appendix-obtain.rst

       $ source oe-init-build-env

-   Among other things, the script creates the :term:`Build Directory`, which is
-   ``build`` in this case and is located in the Source Directory.
+   Among other things, the script creates the :term:`Build Directory`, which is ``build`` in this case and is located in the Source Directory.
 After the script runs, your current working directory is set to the ``build`` directory.

 4. *Make Sure You Are Building an Installer for the Correct Machine:*
-   Check to be sure that your
-   :term:`MACHINE` variable in the
-   ``local.conf`` file in your Build Directory matches the architecture for which you are building.
+   Check to be sure that your :term:`MACHINE` variable in the ``local.conf`` file in your :term:`Build Directory` matches the architecture for which you are building.

-5. *Make Sure Your SDK Machine is Correctly Set:* If you are building a toolchain designed to run on an architecture that differs from your current development host machine (i.e. the build host), be sure that the :term:`SDKMACHINE` variable in the ``local.conf`` file in your Build Directory is correctly set.
+5. *Make Sure Your SDK Machine is Correctly Set:* If you are building a toolchain designed to run on an architecture that differs from your current development host machine (i.e. the build host), be sure that the :term:`SDKMACHINE` variable in the ``local.conf`` file in your :term:`Build Directory` is correctly set.

    .. note::